berke125/lilama/README.md

-This is my first web site.
+This web site is developed by Berke Ege ERSAYAN.